-It is the policy of Alaska DOC to allow prisoners in custody to marry unless the marriage negatively impacts prisoner reformation, public safety or institutional order and security.
+It is the policy of the Department of Corrections (DOC) to allow prisoners in the custody of the Department to marry unless the marriage negatively impaces prisoner reformation, public safety or institutional order and security.
 Marriage does not provide a prisoner with any additional rights.

 The prisoner must submit a Prisoner Marriage Application to the Superintendent, through the Institutional Probation Officer and the Institutional Chaplain.
-See Policy 808.10 "Prisoner Marriages" for additional information.
+See Policy 808.10 for complete information.
+The marriage application is included with the policy.